 Five postdoctoral Dahrendorf fellowships to be advertised.

-Berlin, Essen, London, 6 November 2014 During the 2014-15 academic year the Hertie School of Governance (Berlin) and LSE Ideas (London) will initiate the third cycle of their longstanding cooperation with the joint Dahrendorf III Project, funded with 2.5 million Euro by Stiftung Mercator.
+Berlin, Essen, London, 6 November 2014 During the 2014-15 academic year the Hertie School (Berlin) and LSE Ideas (London) will initiate the third cycle of their longstanding cooperation with the joint Dahrendorf III Project, funded with 2.5 million Euro by Stiftung Mercator.
 This new project, entitled „Changing the European Debate: Europe and the World“ will explore the future of the European Union’s relations with its neighbours (Russia and Ukraine, Turkey and North Africa) and the two largest economies in the world (China and the United States).

 Under the leadership of Professor Helmut Anheier, President of the Hertie School and Professor Arne Westad, Director of LSE IDEAS, both institutions will organise and coordinate the activities of five research groups, each of which will focus on the relations of the EU with a region of study.

 Attached to each of the five groups will be one two-year post-doctoral positions (five in total), the call for which is due to open soon.
 From January 2015 onwards for two years, three full-time positions will be located in London, and two in Berlin.